gautierenaud/whatthefile/01_File/README.md

 Then it is only a matter of copying the string's content into my byte array.
 It is interesting to note that copying a `string` to `[]byte` is a special case of `copy`, I wonder if this was made so for compatibility with lower level languages...

 After that it is only a matter of converting each parameter into the right type, using `unsafe.Pointer` to pass the pathname around.
-The Godoc for this function has a section specifically for sycall that reads:
+The Godoc for this function has a section specifically for syscall that reads:

 > If a pointer argument must be converted to uintptr for use as an argument, that conversion must appear in the call expression itself